 \subsubsection{Cd}

-As mentioned, Cd core is [[Ar]3$d^{10}$] and that leaves 20 electrons in the valence space.
+As mentioned, the Cd core is [[Ar]3$d^{10}$] and that leaves 20 electrons in the valence space.
 This makes accurate construction relatively straightforward.
-The results of the first optimizations outperformed all of the legacy ECPs with the same cores for the atomic spectrum and upon further investigation it also performed very well in the molecular binding tests (Fig. \ref{fig:Cd_mols}).
+The results of the first optimizations outperformed all legacy ECPs with the same cores for the atomic spectrum, and upon further investigation they also performed very well in the molecular binding tests (Fig. \ref{fig:Cd_mols}).
 The UC setting slightly outperforms our construction in terms of raw MAD, but the LMAD of ccECP moderately improves upon the UC.